HCL-TECH-SOFTWARE/appscan-codesweep-action/README.md

   fetch-depth: 0
 ```
 # Optional
-You can publish security issues to ASoC when a pull request is merged.
+You can publish security issues to ASoC or AppScan 360 when a pull request is merged.
 To do so:

-1. Register on [HCL AppScan on Cloud (ASoC)](https://www.hcltechsw.com/appscan/codesweep-for-github) to generate your API key/secret.
+1. (ASoC only) Register on [HCL AppScan on Cloud (ASoC)](https://www.hcltechsw.com/appscan/codesweep-for-github) to generate your API key/secret.
-2. After logging into ASoC, go to [the API page](https://cloud.appscan.com/main/settings) to generate your API key/secret pair.
+2. After logging into ASoC or AppScan 360, go to [the API page](https://cloud.appscan.com/main/settings) to generate your API key/secret pair.
 These must be used in the asoc_key and asoc_secret parameters for the action.
 It's recommended to store them as secrets in your repository.
    ![adingkeys_animation](img/keyAndSecret.gif)
 3. Add the following file to your repository under .github/workflows/codesweep_publish.yml or update an existing workflow file:
 ```yaml